raspberrypi/picotool/README.md

 Note that the OTP Memory is One-Time-Programmable, which means that once a bit has been changed from 0 to 1, it cannot be changed back.
 Therefore, caution should be used when using these commands, as they risk bricking your RP2350 device.
 For example, if you set SECURE_BOOT_ENABLE but don't set a boot key, and disable the PICOBOOT interface, then your device will be unusable.

 For the `list`, `set`, `get` and `load` commands, you can define your own OTP layout in a JSON file and pass that in with the `-i` argument.
 These rows will be added to the default rows when parsing.
+The schema for this JSON file is [here](json/schemas/otp-contents-schema.json)

 ```text
 $ picotool help otp